stacks-network/docs/_develop/radiks-models.md

 }
 ```

-The default `User` model defines a `username` but you can add a `displayName` to allow the user to define a name unique in your app.
+The default `User` model defines a `username`, but you can add a `displayName` to allow the user to set unique name in your app.

 ## Use a model you have defined